* Markets expect little progress on Greece at Eurogroup

 “Until the restructuring situation with Greece is solved and we see good macroeconomic data in Portugal, anything will be short-lived.
 I don’t think this meeting will come up with a defined plan for the situation in Greece.”

-Conversely, he said, if a commitment for more aid to Greece emerged from the meeting, Greek bonds could rally in the short term before the restructuring theme comes back into focus.
+If a commitment for more aid to Greece emerged from the meeting, Greek bonds could rally in the short term, but it would not take long before the restructuring theme came back to haunt peripheral debt markets, analysts said.

 “He’s always been quite active in the bailouts that have gone on and maybe it doesn’t really help.
 The IMF is bigger than one man, but I’m sure the market will take it slightly negatively,” one trader said.

-Peripheral bonds were steady on Monday.
-Portuguese ten-year yield spreads over benchmark German Bunds were flat at 694 basis points, while five-year credit default swaps fell 23 bps on the day to 595 bps in anticipation of the aid approval.
+Other peripheral bonds were steady on Monday.
+Portuguese 10-year yield spreads over benchmark German Bunds were flat at 694 basis points, while five-year credit default swaps fell 23 bps on the day to 595 bps in anticipation of the aid approval.

 EU leaders are also unlikely to discuss new bailout terms for Ireland, whose efforts to secure lower funding costs have been rebuffed because it has resisted German and French pressure to raise its corporate tax rate.

-“If equity markets continue to see weakness we will inevitably attract a bid here, and our current ‘buy dips’ suggestion holds firm,” he said.
+“If equity markets continue to see weakness we will inevitably attract a bid here, and our current ‘buy dips’ suggestion holds firm,” Lambert said.